Antosha200/telegram-poll-voter-extractor/README.md

 ```

 ## 🎯 Where to find the results?
-All results you can find in `Documents/Results` folder in JSON format
+All results you can find in `Documents/Results` folder in JSON format.
 You also can find logs in `Logs` folder